DPG-Project-49/DPG-Project/README.md

-# DPG-Project
-This is where all codes related to the DPG project will be entered
+--This is the general description of our project and application.